secsome/FA2sp/README.md

-            +) VerticalLayout = BOOLEAN ; Determines if FA2 will make the bottom view go to the right side +) FastResize = BOOLEAN ; Determines if FA2 will expanding the map more rapidly +) RecentFileLimit = INTEGER ; How many recent files should I keep? ranges from 4 to 9 +) [Sides] ** (** means Essensial, fa2sp need this section to work properly) {Contains a list of sides registered in rules}
+            +) VerticalLayout = BOOLEAN ; Determines if FA2 will make the bottom view go to the right side +) FastResize = BOOLEAN ; Determines if FA2 will expanding the map more rapidly +) RecentFileLimit = INTEGER ; How many recent files should I keep? ranges from 4 to 9 +) MultiSelectionColor = COLORREF ; Determines the back color of selected tiles +) [Sides] ** (** means Essensial, fa2sp need this section to work properly) {Contains a list of sides registered in rules}
             \\\ e.g.